The Salem Witch Museum is a popular attraction in Salem that discusses the history of the Salem Witch Trials.

 You can also save money on Salem Witch Museum tickets themselves through discount tickets and coupons offered by various companies.

 One way to save money is if you purchase an e-ticket to the museum online, through a tour company called Trusted Tours & Attractions.

-Another way is if you purchase the Go Boston Pass you’ll get access to the Salem Witch Museum and over 41 other attractions in Boston, Concord, Plymouth and Salem, including the House of Seven Gables and the Peabody Essex Museum, for a flat fee of $57 for a one-day card.
+Another way is if you purchase the Go Boston Pass you’ll get access to the Salem Witch Museum and over 41 other attractions in Boston, Concord, Plymouth and Salem, including the House of Seven Gables and the Peabody Essex Museum, for a flat fee for a one-day card.

 When you purchase one of these e-tickets or passes online, to get your flyer and admission sticker simply go the front counter at the museum and present your e-ticket or Go Boston Pass to check in.

 Just a heads up though, if you purchase these e-tickets or passes in October when the lines are long, the museum staff says that they can’t guarantee admission that day (since the shows often sell out during that time of year) and they don’t allow you to bypass the pay line where you have to check in and pick up your admission sticker/flyer.

 History of the Salem Witch Museum:

 Another interesting thing about the museum that you don’t learn while you are there is that the land that it sits on has direct ties to the Salem Witch Trials and is actually one of many historical sites in Salem.

 At the time of the trials, Reverend John Higgingson, the senior minister at Salem, owned the property that the museum now sits on.
 Higginson lived in a house nearby, on what is now Essex Street, with his daughter Ann Higgingson Dolliver.